URJCMakerGroup/TectOH/readme.md

 This is the second version of the Open Hardware Sandbox.
 [Link to the first version](https://github.com/URJCMakerGroup/TFG-Cristina-Fernandez)

-Documentation is still under construction, meanwhile check the first version

 ## License

 Hardware License: [CERN-OHL-S 2.0](cern_ohl_s_v2.txt)